Cure for an obsession: get another one. — Mason Cooley

 “Make us gods who will go before us.”
 That is the essence of idolatry.
 Idolatry takes place anytime we allow anything to take the place of God as the central life-giving almighty force in our life.

 In the Western world, golden calves are pretty much out of vogue, but in their place, we have managed to create a huge list of other things that become our substitutes for God:

 The list goes on and on.

 These things will stay with us and vie for our ultimate attention for the rest of our lives.
-However, it is our choice to give in to these things.
-Always choose God above all, because He is perfect and will not fail.
-His presence in us through Jesus is everything you will ever need.
+However, it’s our choice to give in to these things.
+Always choose God above all, because He is perfect and will never fail.

-God, at this moment, I acknowledge You as the most important thing in my life.
-Remind me to keep You where You belong in my priorities day by day.
-Keep me faithful and joyful in what You've given me.
+God, remind me to keep You where You belong in my priorities.
+Keep me faithful and joyful in what You’ve given me.
 Amen.

 Taken from Pete’s 365-day devotional book Experiencing LIFE Today.